zwang695/alexa-skills-list/skills/B017OBZR50/README.md

 * *Alexa, open The Name Game and use Jenny.*

 Kids love playing The Name Game with Alexa.
-For example, just say ?Alexa, open The Name Game and use Jenny? and Alexa will say ?Jenny jenny bo-benny, banana-fana fo-fenny, fee fi mo-menny, Jenny.?
+For example, just say “Alexa, open The Name Game and use Jenny” and Alexa will say “Jenny jenny bo-benny, banana-fana fo-fenny, fee fi mo-menny, Jenny.”
 Try using your name!

 ***